afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w4-notes.md

 <img src="./resources/w4/img/l2-2D-objDet-cnn3.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- For the VGG feature extractor, all convolutions are of size three by 3xK, with a stride of one and zero padding of one.
+- For the VGG feature extractor, all convolutions are of size 3x3xK, with a stride of one and zero padding of one.

 <img src="./resources/w4/img/l2-2D-objDet-cnn4.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">